kreynolds/vibe_zstd/README.md

 - `new()` - Creates a new decompression context.
 - `decompress(data, dict = nil)` - Decompresses the given compressed data string. `dict` is an optional DDict for dictionary-based decompression.
+- `set_parameter(param, value)` - Sets advanced decompression parameters.
+Returns self for method chaining.
+Available parameters:
+  - `:windowLogMax` (10-31) - Maximum window size as power of 2.
+Prevents memory exhaustion attacks.
+- `get_parameter(param)` - Gets current value of a decompression parameter.
+Returns the integer value.
+Currently supports `:windowLogMax`.
+- `use_prefix(prefix_data)` - Uses raw data as a decompression prefix (must match the prefix used during compression).
+Returns self for method chaining.
+- `DCtx.parameter_bounds(param)` - Class method that returns the valid range for a decompression parameter.
+Returns a hash with `:min` and `:max` keys.
+Useful for parameter validation.
 - `DCtx.frame_content_size(data)` - Class method that returns the decompressed size of a compressed frame, or nil if unknown or invalid.
+- `DCtx.estimate_memory()` - Class method that estimates memory usage in bytes for a decompression context.
+Useful for memory planning in constrained environments.

 ### VibeZstd::CDict (Compression Dictionary)